 WHAT IS THE WASSI?

-An incorporated society to secure the future of the Walsh Memorial Scout Flying School
+The Walsh Aviation Support Society Incorporated (“WASSI”) is an entity set up to secure the future of the Walsh Memorial Scout Flying School

 Something different needs to be done to see the next fifty years of the school.
 This society has been put together to crowdsource resources to make that happen.